Updated November 27, 2025: Feb 3/26

 I’m already dead inside about this act of ignoring,

 but I have to ignore anyway.
-(If I want to not be stuck here).
+(If I want to get my true response out there: not be stuck on this failure that I’ll have to come back to.

 So start ignoring the delay by focusing on: